sahiltarlana/IMAGE_MCP_SERVER/README.md

      Apply Canny edge detection to https://ultralytics.com/images/bus.jpg with thresholds 100 and 200, and save the result.
      ```
      *Expected Response*: Returns a JSON dictionary with the edge-detected image and saved path.
+   - **Create Thumbnail**:
+     ```
+     Create a 128x128 thumbnail from https://ultralytics.com/images/bus.jpg and save it.
+     ```
+     *Expected Response*: Returns a JSON dictionary with the thumbnail image, dimensions, and saved path.

+   - **Apply Image Filter**:
+     ```
+     Apply a blur filter with intensity 1.0 to https://ultralytics.com/images/bus.jpg and save the result.
+     ```
+     *Expected Response*: Returns a JSON dictionary with the filtered image and saved path.

+   - **Generate 3D Point Cloud**:
+     ```
+     Generate a 3D point cloud from https://ultralytics.com/images/bus.jpg and save it as a .ply file.
+     ```
+     *Expected Response*: Returns a JSON dictionary with the point cloud data and saved .ply file path.

 5. **View Results**:
    - Claude Desktop will display the JSON response, including detection details, image data, or file paths.